ludoro/Matlab_project/README.md

 ## 2D

-Given a segment and a triangulated polygon, we need to understand if the segment "cuts" the polygon, if that is the case, we need to triangualte the cut figures.
+Given a segment and a triangulated polygon, we need to understand if the segment "cuts" the polygon.
+If that is the case, we need to triangulate the cut figures.
 Images are worth many words:

 ![img](https://i.imgur.com/ffmdsdf.png)
 ![img](https://i.imgur.com/VCEAfhs.png)